ed-kung/CSUN-Econ-310/docs/notes/commodity-market.md

 > 1. Write down the consumer's demand curve.
 > 2. Write down the producer's supply curve.
 > 3. Calculate the equilibrium price and quantity.
-> 4. Calcualte the consumer surplus in equilibrium (i.e. the consumer's utility.)
+> 4. Calcualte the consumer utility in equilibrium.
-> 5. Calculate the producer surplus in equilibrium (i.e. the producer's profit.)
+> 5. Calculate the firm profit in equilibrium.
 >
 > *Answer.*
 >